webclinic017/PHPTradingBot-1/README.md

 # PHPTradingBot

+__Warning!
+Software under Active Development, use it your own risk!__

 PHPTradingBot is a modular platform written in php using Laravel to automatically trade on popuplar cryptocurrency exchanges Now support Bithumb!
 Thanks from minter community!